A Coaching Model Created by Eva Schwarz

 - Facilitators listen and observe to better understand the client’s perspective

 - Facilitators support things to happen.

 Starting my coach training journey, I thought about who I am as a coach.
-With time, it became clear that the coach is a Facilitator and I started to develop the Coaching Model based on that.
+With time, it became clear to me that the coach is a Facilitator and I started to develop the Coaching Model based on that.
 What helped me is the way I, each evening, use a few minutes before going to bed to reflect upon the different encounters, discussions, presentations etc. the day brought and ask myself:

 - Were the Fundamentals clear?

 - Was I Creative enough in my thoughts & process?

 Before the first coaching session, a contract needs to be signed.
 It is not enough to send the potential client the contract for reading and signing together with the ICF Code of Ethics.
 During a preliminary call or meeting the coach must ensure that the Fundamentals are 100% clear:

 - The expectations of the relationship between coach & client

 A confusion between, coaching and mentoring, counseling, consultation, and therapy often clouds the client’s anticipation.

 The foundation for Trust and Intimacy between coach and client should be underway as a basis for a successful relationship.